5North/sopra-fs25-group-22-client/README.md

 The first page displayed when visiting our deployed [Website] (https://sopra-fs25-group-22-client.vercel.app), allows to [register as a user] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/register/page.tsx), or [log in](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/login/page.tsx) if an account was already created.

-In the [homepage](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/home/page.tsx), the users see their own statistics (wins, losses and ties), as well as the options to start a game, join an existing lobby, view the ranking over all registered users and the Rules.
+In the [homepage](https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/home/page.tsx), the users see their own statistics (wins, losses and ties), as well as the options to start a game, join an existing lobby, view the ranking over all registered users (Scoreboard) and the Rules.

 ### Lobby
 When a users starts a game, they get redirected to the [lobbypage] (https://github.com/5North/sopra-fs25-group-22-client/blob/main/app/lobbies/%5Bid%5D/page.tsx), where a Game ID consisting of 4 digits is displayed and is to be shared with other users, to play Scopa together.